Hidden-Strangeness Tetraquarks in the Dynamical Diquark Model: Conclusions

 The limitation to (antisymmetric) color-triplet diquarks also greatly restricts the specific spectra of $J^{PC}$ quantum numbers in each $nL$ multiplet, and this specificity provides strong constraints, particularly in the $s\bar s s\bar s$ sector due to the Pauli exclusion principle.
 Here, the model predicts the existence of precisely 3 approximately degenerate states in $nS$ multiplets (including the ground-state $1S$ multiplet), with $J^{PC} = 0^{++}, 1^{+-}$, and $2^{++}$.
 Under mild assumptions on the nature of the spin-dependent couplings, we also predict the mass ordering of states within $nP$ and $nD$ $s\bar s s\bar s$ multiplets.

 This work presents the results of a deliberately simplistic model.
 In particular, we have ignored effects due to the coupling of $s\bar s q\bar q$ and $s\bar s s\bar s$ resonances to di-meson thresholds, including di-meson pairs ({\it e.g.}, $K^{(*)} \bar K^{(*)}$ or $\phi \,\eta^\prime$) to which the tetraquark states may decay.

 Such modifications may be incorporated rigorously, generalizing the adiabatic nature of the Born-Oppenheimer approximation to produce the so-called {\em diabatic\/} dynamical diquark model~\cite{Lebed:2022vks}.
 This generalization is ideally suited to studying decay widths~\cite{Lebed:2024rsi} and resonant line shapes~\cite{Lebed:2023kbm} of such states, and constitutes a major thrust for future work.

+These effects can be quite dramatic.
+As shown in the $c\bar c$ sector~\cite{Lebed:2022vks}, the exotic state $X(3872)$ has a dominant $D\bar{D}^*$ component, comprising approximately 91\% of its structure, but still has a non-negligible $\de\bde$ contribution even though the di-meson threshold is only about 0.04 MeV higher than the $X(3872)$ mass.
+Including the di-meson coupled channels can actually reduce the mass eigenvalue by tens of MeV\@.
+The same analyses show that, when the $S$-wave $\de\bde$ component dominates, the state exhibits a preferential coupling to $S$-wave di-meson channels over $D$-wave channels, even when the $D$-wave threshold lies closer to the mass eigenvalue.
+A similar situation is expected in the $S$-wave $s\bar s$ tetraquark sector.

+In the $c\bar c$ sector, a diabatic coupled-channel approach is also used to compute mass shifts and decay widths resulting from open di-meson thresholds~\cite{Lebed:2024rsi}.
+Notably, the mass corrections for $J^{PC}=2^{++}$ states remain below 10~MeV and the widths are typically sub-MeV, indicating minimal impact from continuum coupling.
+In contrast, $1^{--}$ states exhibit more substantial continuum dressing: Their widths can reach tens of MeV, as seen for hidden-charm vectors ($Y$) decaying into open-charm meson pairs.
+These quantitative findings illustrate that while tensor states are relatively robust against continuum effects, vector states [like $\phi(2170)$] may be significantly modified.
+For instance, Ref.~\cite{Coito:2009na} employs a multichannel $T$-matrix formalism to demonstrate that the $\phi(2170)$ resonance can be dynamically generated through strong coupling between a confined $s\bar{s}$ seed state and open di-meson channels such as $K^*\bar{K}_1(1270)$.
+This interaction produces a resonance near the observed mass despite the substantial $K_1$ decay width, and the diabatic model likely produces a similar result.

 We also focused exclusively upon tetraquarks in this paper.
 However, as noted above, the dynamical diquark model can also be used to produce pentaquark states as diquark-triquark composites.
 An application of this approach to the hidden-strangeness baryon sector can address phenomena such as the cusplike structure seen near 1900~MeV in $\gamma \, p \to K^+ \Sigma^0$ by the BGOOD Experiment~\cite{Jude:2020byj}.